xueyinglyu/AVID/README.md

 # 4. Annotation files
 ## 4.1 Human genome
-### Annotation file for the human genome could be found in annotation directory in AVID package or downloaded from annovar database(e.g. hg38_refGene.txt).
+### The annotation file for the human genome can be found in the annotation directory of the AVID package on GitHub or downloaded from the ANNOVAR database (e.g., hg38_refGene.txt).
 ## 4.2 Virus genome
 ### Annotation file for virus genome is bed format.
 | HBV | 0 | 155 | gene | + | PreS2 |